malidib/GravityBench-V2/README.md

         '21.3 M, 3.1 M': BinaryScenario('21.3 M, 3.1 M', 21.3*Msun, 3.1*Msun, [-5e12, -7e12, 0], [-3e12, -8e12, 0], ellipticity=0.6, projection=True)}
     ```

     For projection cases, be sure to keep the orbit far away from the origin, such that we can view the whole orbit in one plane.
-In invalid projection would have a separation vector cutting through the origin, which would make projection physically impossible, we would need to view it simultaneously on both directions to be able to view the two stars.
+Please also note that the binary orbit should not have its barycenter near the origin, as this could make projection physically invalid.
+A star at position [1, 0, 0] and another at [-1, 0, 0] would require us to look east and west at the same time, which does not make sense.

 2. Add variation name onto whichever scenario you would like to test in `scripts/scenarios_config.json`.